peakhunt/u-boot-mainline-s5p4418/README.md

 ## DM Driver

-At the moment of phase-2, Serial/MMC DM drivers are supported in SPL in a limited way.
+At the moment of phase-2, Serial/MMC DM drivers are supported in a limited way only in U-Boot Main.
+This port won't use DM/DTB in SPL due to SPL size restriction.
-Future works will make them full-fledged DM drivers.
+Future works will make them full-fledged DM drivers only in U-Boot main.

 Currently those drivers/devices are instantiated by U_BOOT_DEVICE() in code.
 DTB file is empty.